Aniket-Gamre/An-end-to-end-automated-AWS-Data-Lake-Formation-using-Amazon-Forecast/docs/Instruction guide4.md

 ## Setup a Lake Formation data ingest job
 1. From the Lake Formation console, choose **Blueprints > Use a blueprint**

-2. Select the option- incremental database as the blueprint type for the regular ingest of data.
+2. Select the option- **incremental database** as the blueprint type for the regular ingest of data.

 3. Follow the prompts to complete the setup.

-4. For Database connection, choose booking-db-conn
+4. For Database connection, choose **booking-db-conn**

-5. For source data path, enter bookings_schema/bookings
+5. For source data path, enter **bookings_schema/bookings**

 6. For **incremental data** you can enter the following:

          - Table name: bookings

-         - Bookmark keys: Date
+         - Bookmark keys: booking_date

          - Bookmark order: Ascending